This article originally appeared on Munchies

 In 2009, the CSPI dusted off one of its greatest hits and again tried to demonize movie theater popcorn for its fat content, but its findings seem to have gone mostly ignored.

 “The healthiest snack to buy at the movies is no snack at all,” Jane Hurley said at the time, proving that she was still the same carefree ball of fun as she’d been 15 years earlier.

 The Center for Consumer Freedom notes that, in the two decades since CSPI first launched its popcorn attack, nutritionists’ attitudes toward saturated fats have changed.
 Trans fats and partial hydrogenation are the real villain now, and as anyone who’s read a single health blog or dated a Crossfitter knows, coconut oil is everyone’s darling.

 “Most of the studies involving coconut oil were done with partially hydrogenated coconut oil, which researchers used because they needed to raise the cholesterol levels of their rabbits in order to collect certain data,” Dr. Thomas Brenna told the New York Times.
 “Virgin coconut oil, which has not been chemically treated, is a different thing in terms of a health risk perspective.
 And maybe it isn’t so bad for you after all.”

-And on this day, this National Popcorn Day, remember that popcorn is killer—in that it’s pretty damn delicious.
+So remember that popcorn is killer—in that it’s pretty damn delicious.